Gale Lake

 Itasca County, MinnesotaLimited DataOligotrophic

 Trophically, Gale Lake reads as oligotrophic — nutrient-poor, clear, and ecologically more sensitive to disturbance than richer lakes.
 Gale Lake is unusually deep for Minnesota at 50 ft, which buffers the lake against summer warming and helps the deep water stay oxygenated.
 Gale Lake is small — 86 acres alongside 2.5 miles of shoreline — which makes it sensitive to even modest changes in watershed runoff or recreational pressure.
-Gale Lake ranks 35 of 141 in Itasca County, putting it in the upper tier of locally monitored lakes.
+Among the 141 graded lakes in Itasca County, Gale Lake ranks 35 — in the top quartile locally.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2022-07-26.
 Grade methodology: LakeGrade methodology.